-Sales/use tax refund on qualified investment: Sales and Use Tax abatement is available for approved businesses that complete two of the three requirements: A capital investment of \$1 million in urban areas or \$250,000 in rural areas; 50 urban jobs created or 10 in rural areas, and certain wage requirements must be met.
-Data Center Abatement and Aviation Parts Abatement available with jobs, investment and wage requirements.
+Sales/use tax refund on qualified investment: Sales and Use Tax abatement is available for approved businesses that complete two of the three requirements:

+- A capital investment of \$5 million in equipment for industrial or manufacturing facilities or \$1 million for all other facility types in urban areas. - or capital investment of \$1 million in equipment for industrial or manufacturing facilities or \$250,000 in rural areas. - 50 urban jobs created or 10 in rural areas, and certain wage requirements must be met. - Data Center Abatement and Aviation Parts Abatement available with jobs, investment and wage requirements.

-Personal property tax abatement: See details here.
-To qualify, a firm must complete two of the three requirements: \$5 million investment for manufacturing facilities or \$1 million investment for any other facility in urban area; or \$1 million investment for manufacturing facilities or \$250,000 for any other facility in rural area; 50 jobs created in urban areas or 10 in rural areas; and certain wage requirements must be met.
-Data Center Abatement and Aviation Parts Abatement available with jobs, investment and wage requirements.
+Personal property tax abatement: To qualify, a firm must complete two of the three requirements: \$5 million investment for manufacturing facilities or \$1 million investment for any other facility in urban area; or \$1 million investment for manufacturing facilities or \$250,000 for any other facility in rural area; 50 jobs created in urban areas or 10 in rural areas; and certain wage requirements must be met.
+Data Center Abatement and Aviation Parts Abatement available with jobs, investment, and wage requirements.